The Tyro Health Blog

 If practitioners are engaged as employees (at law), their wages are generally subject to payroll tax.
 If practitioners are engaged as independent contractors, or via an employment agency, payments to those practitioners may still be subject to payroll tax in certain states.

-Certain states have announced payroll tax exemptions for payments for bulk-billed payments to contractor GPs or where the medical practice meets certain bulk billing thresholds (e.g. at least 80% of services are bulk-billed for practices located in metropolitan Sydney).
+Certain states have announced payroll tax exemptions for payments for bulk-billed payments to contractor GPs or where the health practice meets certain bulk billing thresholds (e.g. at least 80% of services are bulk-billed for practices located in metropolitan Sydney).

 How to navigate the payroll tax changes